...

 Types of Automation

-Standard Flows: Included in most plans.
-These enable you to automate tasks across basic services, such as Excel, SharePoint, and Teams.
+• Standard Flows: As the name suggests, you can get all your basic services, such as Excel, SharePoint, and Teams.

 Pricing